idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 # CAFETRAN ESPRESSO - Translation Memories options

-*Updated for CafeTran Espresso 2020*
+*Updated for CafeTran Espresso 11 Poppy Seed Roll (2022)*

 This document offers an overview of CafeTran’s Translation Memory options.

-Some memory-related settings can be found in [Edit > Preferences (Options) > Memory](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/1-Preferences#memory).
+Some memory-related settings can be found in [Edit (CafeTran) > Preferences > Memory](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/1-Preferences#memory).

+Translation Memory-related actions can be found in the [Memory menu](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/2-Menu-and-Interface#memory-menu).

 You can find additional information on [Working with Translation Memories](https://cafetran.freshdesk.com/support/solutions/folders/6000058172) in the official CafeTran Knowledge Base (Solutions).